alfonsoruiz/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-    Event Listeners allow us to detect specific events that take place in a progrmimng evniroment and preform a given set of actions once the event we are listening occurs.
+    Event Listeners allow us to detect specific events that take place in a progrmimng evniroment and preform a given set of actions once the event we are listening for occurs.

 4. Why would we convert a NodeList into an Array?